SahmaraniAmjad/currency_converter_rest_api/README.md

 ## Setup
-1.To run this project, you can clone it or download the zip file and use any IDE that supports javascript 2.To run the project without authentication you can use the [main branch] or use [currency_converter_with_authentication branch] to run it with authentication
+Markup : 1.
+To run this project, you can clone it or download the zip file and use any IDE that supports javascript
+2. To run the project without authentication you can use the [main branch] or use [currency_converter_with_authentication branch] to run it with authentication
-3.In the main folder where all the files exists, you run [npm install] in the terminal to install all the libraries required.
+3. In the main folder where all the files exists, you run [npm install] in the terminal to install all the libraries required.
-4.After that you run[nodemon] to run the code.
+4. After that you run[nodemon] to run the code.